Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Introduction

 Our paper differs from \cite{bbsmw21} and \cite{bsmw22} in a fundamental way.
 These papers analyze general linear class of estimators in hidden factor models in linear regression model and is only interested in risk of the estimators.
 Their papers consider only one outcome variable and how it can be predicted with this new general class of estimators.
-Theorem 3 of \cite{bbsmw21} specifically provides a risk upper bound and this bound depends on the magnitude of coefficients in a linear system.
-Our analysis on the other hand, considers the precision matrix estimation of outcome variable in linear regression via hidden factors (i.e. an application is large portfolio formation).
-We show how matrix algebra can be combined with latent factors to provide a new precision matrix formula in order to achieve consistency.
-Then a novel idea of estimation is to use a linear linkage between outcome variables to obtain precision matrix estimator based on the matrix algebraic new formula.
+Our analysis on the other hand, considers the precision matrix estimation of outcome variable in linear regression via hidden factors.
+In our paper, a novel idea is to use a linear linkage between outcome variables to obtain precision matrix estimator.
 One of the main difficulties, theoretically, is that the estimation of the main diagonal terms in the precision matrix estimation.
 The proof technique and ideas in \cite{bbsmw21}, \cite{bsmw22} do not simply extend to this case.
-Hence, the precision matrix estimation is different than the risk analysis of a single outcome-asset.
-We also provide an explicit connection in our estimation error upper bounds to signal-to-noise ratio.
-The results in subcases are different also in a risk analysis versus precision matrix estimation. \cite{bbsmw21}, \cite{bsmw22} show that in certain very high dimensional cases, ridge-less regression (RRE) can perform better than adaptive PCR in terms of risk asymptotically.
-However, in case of estimation errors of rows of precision matrix errors (in $l_2$ norm) we show adaptive PCR can perform better than RRE even in very high dimensional cases.
-These are due to different proofs for risk versus precision matrix estimation.